Romihub/EKS-Terraform-Jenkins/README.md

 # 🚀 Configuring Production-Ready EKS Clusters with Terraform and GitHub Actions

-## 🌟Reference for this project - illustration/design by amanpathakdevops:
+## 🌟Reference for this project - illustration/design by Aman Pathak:
 ![EKS- GitHub Actions- Terraform](assets/Presentation1.gif)

 Welcome to the repository for **Configuring Production-Ready EKS Clusters with Terraform and Automating with GitHub Actions**!
 This repository accompanies my blog post and demonstrates the practical steps to set up and automate an EKS cluster.